 - Research Engineer, L4.verified.

 - B.Sc. (hons), UNSW

-I worked as a research engineer (or research assistant), under the supervision of Dr. Gerwin Klein, on the L4.verified project, which ran from 2005 until 2009, and produced the world's first formally verified general-purpose operating-system kernel, which is now available as open source!
+I worked as a research engineer (or research assistant), under the supervision of Gerwin Klein, on the L4.verified project, which ran from 2005 until 2009, and produced the world's first formally verified general-purpose operating-system kernel, which is now available as open source!